 The ETHICAL HACKER ~ Verdict

-is a criminal suspense thriller novel.
+is the accomplice, criminal psychological thriller novel.

 Wish we could say more!

-This book is a work of fiction.
 Any references to historical events, real people, or real places are used fictitiously.
 All other names, characters, places, and events are products of the author’s imagination, and any resemblance to actual events or places or persons, living or dead, is entirely coincidental.

 I made up every word.